 Finding the Best Places to Retire Since 2006!

 In the rugged, high altitude Verde Valley of central Arizona, between Flagstaff and Phoenix, Cottonwood (population 12,000) got its name from the tall cottonwood trees that grew not far from the cool Verde River, one of the desert's last free-flowing rivers.
 The year was 1879 when white settlers started to arrive, establishing farms and homesteads.

-The rowdiness has since died down, and today Cottonwood appeals to people in search of a growing but affordable desert location with pretty scenery and lots of outdoor recreation.
+The rowdiness has since died down, and today Cottonwood appeals to people in search of a desert location with pretty scenery and lots of outdoor recreation.
 The traditional western ethos of individualism and practicality still reigns, but tourism and commercialism have their place here, too.

 Tucked under a cathedral sky, Cottonwood is ringed by buttes and mountains.
 Hiking, fishing and camping are favorite pastimes, with 423-acre Dead Horse Ranch State Park, the 480-acre Verde River Greenway State Natural Area and gorgeous Sycamore Canyon just outside of town.
 Two golf courses, both public, provide 27 holes of play, and four parks, including pretty Riverfront Park, have areas for picnics and strolling.